Doug Armstrong

-Douglas Armstrong (born September 24, 1964) is a Canadian professional ice hockey executive, currently the President of hockey operations and general manager for the St. Louis Blues of the National Hockey League (NHL).
-He is also a former general manager of the NHL's Dallas Stars.
+Douglas Armstrong (born September 24, 1964) is a Canadian professional ice hockey executive who currently serves the president of hockey operations for the St. Louis Blues of the National Hockey League (NHL).
+He formerly served as general manager of the Blues, as well as the Dallas Stars.

 Front office career

 Dallas Stars

 Armstrong joined the Minnesota North Stars organization for the 1990–91 season, and remained with the team when they relocated to Dallas to become the Dallas Stars in 1993, eventually being appointed general manager on January 25, 2002.
 He won the Stanley Cup as an assistant general manager with the Stars in 1999.
 Armstrong replaced Bob Gainey as GM of the Stars with 32 games to go in the 2001–02 NHL season, and one of his first moves was hiring Dave Tippett as head coach.
 Armstrong is the son of NHL Hall of Fame linesman Neil Armstrong, inducted in 1991.

 On November 13, 2007, in the wake of a 7–7–3 start and a colossal meltdown by the team away against the Los Angeles Kings (losing 6–5 in overtime after leading 4–0 with seven minutes remaining in the game), Armstrong was fired as GM and replaced by former Stars player Brett Hull and assistant GM Les Jackson as interim co-general managers.
 During Armstrong's tenure, the Stars went 210–109–35–23 in the regular season, representing a .634 winning percentage, which is best in Stars history for a General Manager.
 Some important moves Armstrong made during his time as GM included the drafting of players like Trevor Daley, James Neal, Loui Eriksson and Jamie Benn.
 He also made a trade for Mike Ribeiro in exchange for defenceman Janne Niinimaa, which turned out to be beneficial for Dallas' offence.